sufyan-motala/ShakingSats-Calculator/README.md

 # ShakingSats_Calculator
-A simple python based program to calculate stats for the Shakepay apps #ShakingSats.
+A simple python based program to calculate stats for the #ShakingSats feature in the Shakepay app.

 # Installation
 This program requires yfinance and python.